19hours/sg-statutes/Acts/Infectious Diseases Act.md

 [10/2008 wef 10/06/2008]

-(h) the prescribing of any measure, the prohibition of any act, or the imposing of a duty to do any act, necessary to prevent or control the spread of an infectious disease; and
+(h) the prescribing of any measure, the prohibition of any act, or the imposing of a duty to do any act, necessary to prevent or control the spread or possible outbreak of an infectious disease; and

+[Act 5 of 2019 wef 25/03/2019]

 (i) the prescribing of fees and charges and of any matter which by this Act is required to be prescribed.